patrickbjohnson/what-does-your-startup-do/README.md

 Phrases
 -------------
-The site is randomly selecting from an array of objects.
+The site is randomly selects from an array of objects.
 None of the phrases are used by any existing startups directly.
 Some have been modified from their original form.

 - We connect users in single meeting place to share consumer experiences.
 - We create happy interactions for mobile audiences."